bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ### Check connectivity

 Let's check that we can connect to the machine.
-We can find the command for it using next simple steps.
+We can find the command for it using next the simple steps.

 Click on the instance ID, and push **Connect** button at the top right.
 When a new page opens, go to **SSH client** tab and find the command under `Connect to your instance using its Public DNS:`.
 Go to the local folder where you store the ssh key and run the command.
-You should see output similar to this.
+You should see an output similar to this.
-Keep in mind that the ip address of the box and its name will be different for you.
+Keep in mind that the IP address of the box and its name will be different for you.

 ```shell
 ~/ssh-keys> ssh -i "aws-ec2-demo-keys.pem" ec2-user@ec2-18-197-58-248.eu-central-1.compute.amazonaws.com